fajarnuha/mxiexie/README.md

 # mxiexie

-mxiexie is a mobile application that allows you to access your accounts and display QR codes for quick access.
-This project is intended for easy to use access to MCC building.
+mxiexie is a mobile application that allows you to display QR codes for quick access to MCC Building.
+This project was born out of a desire to enhance the user experience of the official application.
+This alternative app offers several usability improvements, including:
+- Offline functionality
+- Optimized network fetching
+- Persistent floor access
+- An improved user experience through the use of Group Chips instead of dropdown selections.

 ## Overview

 This application is a client for a service that provides access data in the form of QR codes.
-After logging in, you can see a list of your accounts and select one to display the corresponding QR code.
+After logging in, you can see a list of your access and select one to display the corresponding QR code.
 This is useful for quick access to services that use QR codes for authentication or access control.

 ## Technology Stack